 Members are also required to disclose the use of any campaign funds to defray otherwise unreimbursed expenses incurred in connection with official duties.
 Disclosure must include the identity of the campaign committee from which funds were received, the date and purpose(s) of the disbursement, the amount, and the individual or organization to whom payments were made.
-If the Member reported itemized disbursements in a filing with the FEC, disclosure on an Annual Report or Termination Report is not required (see Interpretative Ruling 389, Senate Ethics Manual (2003 ed.), p.
+If the Member reported itemized disbursements in a filing with the Federal Election Commission under the Federal Election Campaign Act, disclosure on an Annual Report or Termination Report is not required (see Interpretative Ruling 389, Senate Ethics Manual (2003 ed.), p.
 277).